Chart Color Schemes

 Employment performance in Narrabundah exceeds national averages across key labour market indicators

-Narrabundah has a highly educated workforce with professional services well represented.
-The unemployment rate was 3.3% as of September 2025, with an estimated employment growth of 1.9% in the past year.
+Narrabundah has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.3% as of September 2025.
+This is lower than the Australian Capital Territory's rate of 3.6%.

-Leading employment industries among residents included public administration & safety, professional & technical services, and health care & social assistance.
-Education & training had limited presence with 8.5% employment compared to the regional average of 9.6%.
-Employment opportunities locally appeared limited as indicated by the census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.9%, labour force by 1.4%, reducing the unemployment rate by 0.5 percentage points.
-In comparison, ACT recorded employment growth of 1.4%, labour force growth of 1.2%, with unemployment falling by 0.2 percentage points.
-State-level data to 25-Nov-25 showed ACT employment grew by 1.19% year-on-year, adding 710 jobs, with the state unemployment rate at 4.5%.
-National employment forecasts from Jobs and Skills Australia for May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Narrabundah's employment mix suggests local employment should increase by 6.5% over five years and 13.2% over ten years.
+Major employment industries include public administration & safety, professional & technical services, and health care & social assistance.
+However, education & training has limited presence with 8.5% employment compared to the regional average of 9.6%.
+The area offers limited local employment opportunities, indicated by the working population versus resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.9%, labour force grew by 1.4%, reducing unemployment by 0.5 percentage points.
+In comparison, the ACT recorded employment growth of 1.4% with unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Narrabundah's industry mix suggests local employment growth of 6.5% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment